isc-projects/stork/doc/man/stork-server.8.rst

    Specifies the user name to be used for database connections.
 The default is ``stork``. ``[$STORK_DATABASE_USER_NAME]``

 ``--db-password=``
    Specifies the database password for database connections.
-If not specified, the user will be prompted for the password. ``[$STORK_DATABASE_PASSWORD]``
+If not specified, the user will be prompted for the password if necessary. ``[$STORK_DATABASE_PASSWORD]``

 ``--db-url``
    Specifies the URL to locate and connect to database.
 It's mutually exclusively with the host, port, username, and password. ``[$STORK_DATABASE_URL]``